-- 6.2.19 The 2013 Travellers Accommodation Assessment for Hampshire identified a need across that part of the District outside the South Downs National Park for 26 gypsy/traveller pitches from 2012 2027 and about 9 travelling showpeople's pitches in the same period.
-However, since that Assessment was produced the Government's policy, contained in the Planning Policy for Traveller Sites, has been revised and the assessment of pitch needs will require updating.
-The City Council has also commissioned consultants, in conjunction with East Hampshire District Council and the South Downs National Park Authority, to assess potential sites for traveller accommodation.
-In order to avoid delaying this Local Plan, a separate development plan document is proposed to address needs for and allocation of traveller sites the Gypsy and Traveller Site Allocations Development Plan Document. - 6.2.20 Policy CP5 of LPP1 is a criteria-based policy that will be used to determine planning applications and to assist in developing the Gypsy and Traveller Site Allocations DPD.
+6.2.19 The 2013, Travellers Accommodation Assessment for Hampshire 2016

+Winchester Gypsy and Traveller Accommodation Assessment identifieds a need across that part of the District outside the South Downs National Park for about 26 15 additional gypsy/traveller pitches from 2012 - 2027 and about 9

+24 travelling showpeople's pitches from 1 September 2016 to in the end of the same Local Plan period.
+However, since that Assessment was produced The Assessment takes account of the Government's policy, contained in the Planning Policy for Traveller Sites, and reflects its definition of travellers (as revised 2015) has been revised and the assessment of pitch needs will require updating.
+Policy DM4 reflects the conclusions of the Accommodation Assessment and incorporates these into pitch targets for gypsies/travellers and plot targets for travelling showpeople.
+The City Council has also commissioned consultants, in conjunction with East Hampshire District Council and the South Downs National Park Authority, to assessed potential sites for traveller accommodation.
+In order to avoid delaying this Local Plan, a separate development plan document is proposed to address needs for and allocation of traveller sites - the Gypsy and Traveller Site Allocations Development Plan Document.